aaronmams/jekyll-now/_posts/2017-01-27-Initial thoughts on Genetic Programming.md

 * use fitness to establish sampling weights to use in the selection of program for next generation
 * repeat the steps we followed up to this point until you reach some convergence criteria or iteration criteria.

-# An Example By Hand
+# Section 3: An Example By Hand

 So I got to a point where I thought I had the basic idea but I needed to try it to see if I really understood the mechanics.
 So I tried to solve a simple problem by hand - something in between pseudo-code and a full roll-your-own implementation.